-2014 2013 2012
+2015 2014 2013

-Weighted Average Fair Value at Grant Date \$22.32 \$23.86 \$32.23
+Weighted Average Fair Value at Grant Date \$37.01 \$22.32 \$23.86

-Expected Option Life (Years) 4.3 4.7 4.7
+Expected Option Life (Years) 4.2 4.3 4.7

-Expected Volatility 27.6% 43.2% 47.1%
+Expected Volatility 27.4% 27.6% 43.2%

-Risk Free Interest Rate 1.3% 0.8% 0.8%
+Risk Free Interest Rate 1.4% 1.3% 0.8%

-Dividend Yield 1.1% 1.5% 1.1%
+Dividend Yield 0.7% 1.1% 1.5%

-- (3) For a discussion of the potential ranges that could have been earned in 2014 under the Management Incentive Plan, see the Grants of Plan-Based Awards table. - (4) The amounts listed under the column entitled "All Other Compensation" in the Summary Compensation Table above include: Company contributions to the Humana Retirement Equalization Plan and the Humana Retirement Savings Plan; personal use of Company aircraft for the Named Executive Officers; a matching charitable gift program; life insurance benefits; physicals; and financial planning assistance.
+- (3) For a discussion of the potential ranges that could have been earned in 2015 under the Management Incentive Plan, see the Grants of Plan-Based Awards table, and for a discussion of the actual amounts awarded to our Named Executive Officers in light of the Company's performance, see the section entitled, "Elements of Compensation Annual Cash Incentives" in this proxy statement. - (4) The amounts listed under the column entitled "All Other Compensation" in the Summary Compensation Table above include: Company contributions to the Humana Retirement Equalization Plan and the Humana Retirement Savings Plan; personal use of Company aircraft for the Named Executive Officers; a matching charitable gift program; life insurance benefits; physicals; and financial planning assistance.